cdap-guides/cdap-etl-guide/RealtimeTwitterToHBase/README.rst

 ====================================================

-If you want to fetch Tweets from Twitter in real time and persist them in an HBase Table, you can using Hydrator.
+If you want to fetch Tweets from Twitter in real time and persist them in an HBase Table, you can using a CDAP pipeline.
 The ``cdap-data-streams`` system artifact can be used to create an Application that reads from a real-time source and persists it to a real-time sink.
 In this example, we will read messages from Twitter and use a TableSink to write the Tweets to HBase.